sophiazzw7/Deep-Neural-Network-from-scratch/README.md

-I was reviewing the documentation and saw that it references two reconciliation processes: the RED-C GL-Recon performed by Treasury DO and the quality control checks on macroeconomic scenarios by RQCRA.
-Would it be possible for you to share any reconciliation reports or artifacts related to these data quality control checks?
+Also, the section mentions that factor-level PSI metrics are used to detect input data integrity issues.
+If available, could you also provide any artifacts or reports related to the PSI analysis performed as part of the OGM data validation?